Beth Piatote

-Beth Piatote is a Ni:mi:pu: (Nez Perce) scholar and author.
-She is a member of Chief Joseph’s Tribe and the Colville Confederated Tribes.
-Piatote currently works as an Associate Professor of Native American Studies in the department of Ethnic Studies at University of California, Berkeley.
+Beth Piatote is a Nimi:pu: (Nez Perce) scholar and author.
+She is a member of Chief Joseph's Tribe and the Colville Confederated Tribes.
+Piatote is an associate professor of Native American Studies in the department of Ethnic Studies at University of California, Berkeley.
 Piatote holds a PhD in Modern Thought and Literature from Stanford University.

 Life

-In the mid 1990s, Piatote worked as a reporter with the Eugene Register-Guard.
-Her research interests include Ni:mi:pu: (Nez Perce) language and literature, Native American/Aboriginal literature and federal Indian law in the United States and Canada, as well as American literature and cultural studies, history and law.
+In the mid-1990s, Piatote worked as a reporter with the Eugene Register-Guard.
+Her research interests include Nimi:pu: (Nez Perce) language and literature, Native American/Aboriginal literature and federal Indian law in the United States and Canada, as well as American literature and cultural studies, history and law.
 Piatote now resides in the San Francisco Bay Area with her two children.